 A heat pump is a device that is designed to use a refrigeration cycle to effectively transform low-temperature energy into higher-temperature energy.
-In fact, ground source heating system heat pumps are up to four times more energy efficient than the most efficient oil and gas boilers.
+Ground source heating system heat pumps are up to four times more energy efficient than the most efficient oil and gas boilers.
 These devices move heat that already exists rather than producing emissions that contribute to global warming through producing emissions caused by burning a fuel.

 Ground source heating systems are electrically powered and work by tapping the natural heat that is stored in the earth to heat your home.
-In addition to heating your home, a heat pump can also cool your home during the summer months, as well as heating your swimming pool and your domestic hot water.
+In addition to heating your home, a heat pump in Essex can also cool your home during the summer months, as well as heating your swimming pool and your domestic hot water.

 There are two options for installing the ground loops: Installing them in bore holes of up to 90m deep; or burying them in trenches measuring up to 2m deep.
 The method that will be used for your ground loop will depend on the amount of space available in your garden, but both methods are equally efficient.

 There are a few points to check before you begin looking at ground source heat pumps in detail, in order to make sure your house is suitable for this option of heating.
-For example, Do you have enough space just outside your home for a bore or trench to be dug?
+For example, do you have enough space just outside your home for a bore or trench to be dug?
 You will also need to make sure that the ground is suitable for digging.